Apprenticeships Data Management System

 Claims that relate to wages paid between 5 October 2020 and 31 December 2021 will continue to be processed and managed by your team at Apprenticeship Support Australia.

-Here's how you can get started.
+Here’s how you can get started

 Our team remain vigilant and attentive in providing you with support in setting up your ADMS access and will provide you with the information you need to get started.

-Employers should follow the three steps to setting up ADMS.
 Here’s a video that shows you how to access ADMS.

-Step 01: Set up your myGovID
+Step 1: Set up your myGovID

 Think of this step as a 100-point ID check, but on your smart device.

-To access ADMS, your myGovID Digital Identity will need to be standard identity strength or above.
+To access ADMS, your myGovID digital identity will need to be standard identity strength or above.
 To learn how to set up your myGovID, please visit myGovID.gov.au

-Step 02: Connect to Relationship Authorisation Manager (RAM)
+Step 2: Connect to Relationship Authorisation Manager

-RAM allows business owners to link their digital identity to their business and to authorise others to act on their behalf when using participating online government services.
+The Relationship Authorisation Manager (RAM) allows business owners to link their digital identity to their business and to authorise others to act on their behalf when using participating online government services.

 To link your myGovID with your business, or authorise others to act on your behalf, please visit info.authorisationmanager.gov.au

-Step 03: Connecting to ADMS
+Step 3: Connecting to ADMS

-From 11 April 2022, you’ll be able to log in to ADMS here.
+You can log in to ADMS here.

 Supporting Resources